choilina16/09-Professional-README-Generator/README.md

 6. [Questions](#questions)

 ## Installation Instructions
-fds
+Please use npm i in order to install inquirer

 ## Usage Information
-fds
+This will This will help you generate a professional README through a series of prompts.

 ## Contribution Guidelines
 Pull requests are welcome!
 Make it your own

 ## Test Instructions
-fds
+Test :)

 ## License
 MIT

 ## Questions
     Q: Where can I email the developer?
-    A: Please email me at fds.
+    A: Please email me at choilina16@gmail.com.

     Q: Where can I find more respoistories from this developer?
-    A: Please check out my other repositories at fs
+    A: Please check out my other repositories at choilina16